abWilkinson/turnitin-demo/README.md

 The search is available as a `GET` request at http://localhost:8080/api/athletes/search and can be triggered via browser, curl, postman etc.

+It is also available via `swagger-ui` at http://localhost:8080/swagger-ui/index.html

 The filtering can be added via query parameters:
 ```
 name - string (e.g. anna).
 Matches anywhere in a name, not exact matching